-More than 1,200 guests were greeted at Battery Park by “immigrants” speaking Greek, dressed in period costumes and accompanied them on the boat to Ellis Island, where awards were given to deserving individuals and lifetime tributes were awarded to Michael Dukakis and artist Stephen Antonakos, who had last visited Ellis Island as an immigrant child when he arrived with his family at the age of 6.
+More than 1,200 guests were greeted at Battery Park by “immigrants” speaking Greek and dressed in period costumes who accompanied them on the boat to Ellis Island.
+During the ceremony awards were given to deserving individuals and lifetime tributes were awarded to Michael Dukakis and artist Stephen Antonakos, who had last visited Ellis Island as an immigrant child when he arrived with his family at the age of 6.

 2011 Gabby Awards Winners

 - Business – Jim Gianopulos

 - Athletics – Chris Chellios

 - Education – Dr. Linda Katehi